guicaulada/webserver.io/README.md

 console.log('Terminal listening on localhost:4000')
 ```

-Refer to the [node-webserver examples](https://github.com/Sighmir/node-webserver/tree/master/example) for more information.
+Refer to the [webserver.io examples](https://github.com/Sighmir/webserver.io/tree/master/example) for more information.

 ## License ##
 ```
-node-webserver - A simple webserver with socket to get things started.
+webserver.io - A simple webserver with socket to get things started.
 Copyright (C) 2019  Guilherme Caulada (Sighmir)

 This program is free software: you can redistribute it and/or modify